zbowden/KerbTest/README.txt

 	4. In order for delegation to work, you will need to ensure that you have the appropriate SPN setup for your web service -- the service is HTTP and the address needs to be the same address in which you will access the KerbTest website.
 For instance, if my server name is WEBSERVER$ and I want to access it via webserver.company.com I need to: setspn -A HTTP/webserver.company.com webserver
+	5. Ensure that the WEBSERVER$ object is trusted for delegation.
+This can be configured via the Delegation tab on the computer object:
+		Trust this computer for delegation to any service (Kerberos only) is the most straight-forward selection.

 Configuration: